 If you need to choose the GRBL based controller you need for your CNC, then this guide I wrote will probably help you- CNC GRBL Controllers for Hobbyists.

-This driver is known to be extremely reliable with a long life.
+This motor controller is known to be extremely reliable with a long life.

 With the DM542T IC Manufactured by Leadshine, and the rest designed and marketed by StepperOnline (It's the market leader in selling steppers), this product is top quality.

-The heat sinking and cooling on this motor is excellent.
+The heat sinking and cooling on this motor are excellent.
 It is a very silent driver and it doesn't sweat even when you hit 4A.

-One nice feature on this motor is it's excellent soft start system.
+One nice feature of this motor is its excellent soft-start system.
 Steppers without this draw a large current when they are initially powered.

 This produces an abrupt jump in the motor and reduces the life of the motor significantly.